jamesnetherton/azure-sdk-for-java/sdk/core/azure-core-http-vertx/README.md

 ### Create a Simple Client

-Create an OkHttp client using a connection timeout of 60 seconds and a read timeout of 120 seconds.
+Create an Vert.x client using a connection timeout of 60 seconds and a read timeout of 120 seconds.

 ```java readme-sample-createBasicClient
 HttpClient client = new VertxAsyncHttpClientBuilder().build();